Skip the shipping—ask your favorite store to stock us! Order easily via Fortune Fish & Gourmet!

 10. Add lime juice and cilantro.
 Serve warm as a snack or side dish.

 *Curry leaves have nothing to do with curry powder, and so far can only be found in an Indian grocery store.
 They are staple in South Indian cooking.
 Once you start using them – you’ll never stop.
 They are THAT delicious!
-Check out this very informative article in the Chicago Tribune.

 **Keep diced potato submerged in cold water ready to use to prevent browning.

-Try This!
 I can’t wait to try this with roasted corn kernels and dried cranberries or cherries.
 I also want to try it sweet.
 Imagine this as a quickie dessert.
 Rinse the poha with coconut milk, add some dried coconut, raisins, and a little brown sugar.
-The possibilities are so endless!
+The possibilities are endless!
 Let your imagination run wild.
 Also, there is brown rice poha available.
-I have yet to try it, but will be sure to let you know once I do!
+I have yet to try it, but I will be sure to let you know once I do!

 And please comment below on how you like this site, this recipe, life.
 I love hearing from each and every one of you!